 Hold an awareness stand

 Raising awareness is key to early diagnosis of pancreatic cancer.
 A great way to help us raise awareness is to set up an awareness stand and distribute our information.
-Read about how community rep Zoe Hall sets up her stand.
+Read about how community volunteer Zoe Hall sets up her stand.

 If you don’t fancy setting up a whole stand you can always leave some leaflets in your local shops or in the lobby of your workplace.
 You can order free information here or e-mail [email protected]